-NOTE 7 - IN-KIND CONTRIBUTIONS
+NOTE 8 - IN-KIND CONTRIBUTIONS

 The Agency is required to obtain local support in the form of in-kind contributions to match federal and state funding on various grants.
 These contributions are in the form of rent-free use of space; volunteer labor, supervision and services; and other non-cash contributions provided by individuals, private organizations, and local governments.
 The amount of in-kind revenue is also recognized as expense so the effect on the Agency's operations is zero.
-In-kind revenues and expenses are not included in the basic financial statements and totaled \$2,337,315 for the year ended June 30, 2016.
+In-kind revenues and expenses are not included in the basic financial statements and totaled \$2,535,189 for the year ended June 30, 2017.

-NOTE 8 - CONCENTRATIONS
+NOTE 9 - CONCENTRATIONS

-Approximately 78% of the Agency's revenues for 2016 came from direct and pass-through federal grants.
-Approximately 61% of the Agency's revenues for 2016 were from two programs.
+Approximately 78% of the Agency's revenues for 2017 came from direct and pass-through federal grants.
+Approximately 62% of the Agency's revenues for 2017 were from two programs.
 The Agency is economically dependent on federal and state funding in order to carry out its various programs.

-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The Agency is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees and volunteers; and natural disasters.
 The Agency protects itself from potential loss through participation in the Tennessee Municipal League Risk Management Pool (the "Pool") for commercial general and personal injury liability; property and crime liability, public officers' liability; automobile liability, and workers' compensation.
 The Agency's agreement with the Pool provides for payment of annual premiums for coverage.
 The agreement also provides for refunds or additional assessments to members based on the experience of the Pool.
 Additional member assessments have not been imposed in any of the past three fiscal years.
-Additionally, the Agency carries excess liability insurance through the State of Tennessee's Self Insurers Risk Retention Group, Inc., specialized insurance coverages through various commercial insurance policies for some of its programs, and additional employee dishonesty coverage specific to its pension plan.
+Additionally, the Agency carries excess liability insurance through the State of Tennessee's Self Insurers Risk Retention Group, Inc., specialized insurance coverage specific to its pension plan.
 There have been no significant reductions in insurance coverage from coverage in the prior year by major categories of risk.
 In addition, the amount of settled claims did not exceed insurance coverage in any of the past three fiscal years.

 The Agency also participates in the State of Tennessee's Employee Group Insurance Fund (the "Fund").
 This is an internal service fund of the State that provides a program of health insurance coverage for the employees of the Agency with the risk retained by the State.
 The Fund allocates the cost of providing claims servicing and claims payment by charging a premium to the Agency.
 The cost allocation is based on estimates of the ultimate cost of claims that have been reported but not settled and of claims that have been incurred but not reported.
 Employees and providers have 13 months to file medical claims.
-The Agency's obligation under the plan is limited to 80 percent of the total premium for its employees.
+The Agency's obligation under the plan is limited to 80% of the total premium for its employees.